Insect collecting: Storage and curation

 There are several different preservation methods that are used; some of which include: dried preservation (pinning), liquid preservation, or slide mounts.
 Another (now mostly historical) approach is caterpillar inflation, where the innards were removed and the skin dried.
 Pinning is by far the most common form of insect preservation.

 It is better to pin an insect that has died recently enough that it has not dried yet, because it allows the thoracic muscles to adhere to the pin.
 Previously dried specimens must have glue applied to the pin location to avoid spinning.
 The large majority of the time insects are pinned vertically through their mesothorax and slightly off-center to the right of the mid-line.
 The pin should sit with 1/4 of the pin above the insect as to allow enough room for labels to be readable underneath.

 When pinning insects with wings, it is important to display them properly: Lepidoptera wings should always be spread.
 When drying insects with wings such as butterflies, setting paper is used to position the wings.

 Orthopteroids often have their left wings spread.
-In scientific collections, the insect's wings, legs, and antenna are tucked underneath it to conserve space.
+In scientific collections, the insect's wings, legs, and antennae are tucked underneath it to conserve space.

 When point-mounting small insects the insect is glued to a small piece of non acidic, triangle paper.
 When drying an insect the relaxed insect is spread out accordingly using pins on a foam block where it can dry and retain its positioning.

 When labeling insects the labels are presented in this order top down: Locality, additional locality/voucher label/accession numbers, insect identification.